SwissTPH/llin-impact-tanzania/README.md

 This study retrospectively evaluates the epidemiological impact of the 2020 long-lasting insecticidal net (LLIN) mass distribution campaign in mainland Tanzania using routine health facility surveillance data.

 The analysis applies interrupted time series methods using dynamic regression models with ARIMA errors to estimate the counterfactual malaria incidence that would have been expected in the absence of the campaign.
-The difference between the observed and predicted incidence is used to estimate the number and proportion of malaria cases averted.
+The difference between the observed and predicted incidence is used to estimate the number and proportion of malaria cases/1,000 population averted.

 Analyses were conducted independently for each council using routinely collected surveillance data together with environmental and health system covariates.